naelstrof/VRPlayspaceMover/README.md

 This branch of Playspace mover includes a couple changes suggested by a friend.
 It may be unstable.

-Since this is a development branch it is not listed under releases and can only be downloaded [Here](http://harrygodden.com/rs/file.php?i=version5-rain.zip)

 # Playspace Mover